0xWick/MerkleTrees/README.md

 * Git
 * Distributed databases such as AWS DynamoDB and Apache Cassandra use Merkle trees to control discrepancies

-## Verification of Presence in Merkle Trees
+## Verification of Presence in Merkle Trees :mag_right:

 ![](https://miro.medium.com/max/1400/1*gp9RaSxleAb3f9uZngpl3A.png)